tbm00/Logger64/README.md

 - **Simple Yet Powerful** Easy to use commands allow for admins to quickly find players on the same network!
 - **Configuable Save Delay** To ensure the player is authenticated before saving the IP & player entries.
 - **Asynchronous MySQL** With configurable Hikari Connection Pool options.
+- **Powerful Blacklist** Blacklist IP ranges (either for everyone, or for only unseen/unregistered players)

 ## Dependencies
 - **Java 17+**: REQUIRED